trello-archive/hearsay/README.md

 ## Mixin

-A potentially nicer way to use Slots is as a mixin on your objects, as it can make cleanup easier.
+A potentially nicer way to use `Slot`s is as a mixin on your objects, as it can make cleanup easier.

 This will introduce the `subscribe`, `subscribeChanges`, `watch`, and `unsubscribe` methods.
 It will also attach the key `_hearsay_observations` that is used to track private state.